dihedral_coeff N args

 dihedral_coeff * 80.0 1 3 dihedral_coeff 2 200.0 1 3

 A line in a data file that specifies dihedral coefficients uses the exact same format as the arguments of the dihedral_coeff command in an input script, except that wild-card asterisks should not be used since coefficients for all N types must be listed in the file.
-For example, under the “Dihedral Coeffs” section of a data file, the line that corresponds to the 1st example above would be listed as
+For example, under the “Dihedral Coeffs” section of a data file, the line that corresponds to the first example above would be listed as

 1 80.0 1 3